AGRINFO AGRINFO logo

 Packaging is one of the main users of virgin materials and is a significant contributor to waste.
 Increased use of packaging in recent years has contributed to CO2 emissions, biodiversity loss, and pollution.
 The share of recycled packaging has grown significantly since 2012, but much recyclable packaging is not recycled in practice because suitable collection and recycling processes are not in place, or are not economically viable.
 This Regulation is part of the European Green Deal agenda, which aims to cut greenhouse gas emissions while supporting economic growth.

-The European Commission proposed this Regulation because Member States have implemented the current packaging Directive 94/64/EEC in different ways, particularly in response to the challenge of plastic packaging.
-Diverging rules complicate the operation of the Single Market, and potentially jeopardise the effectiveness of EU efforts to improve packaging and tackle waste.
+The European Commission proposed this Regulation because Member States have implemented packaging Directive 94/64/EEC in different ways, particularly in response to the challenge of plastic packaging.
+Diverging rules complicate the operation within the EU, and potentially damage EU efforts to improve packaging and tackle waste.
 The European Court of Justice found that certain Member States had failed to comply with various obligations of the Directive (EPRS 2022).
 The Commission anticipates that the new rules will reduce administrative burdens on businesses by aligning divergent rules and practices across EU Member States.

 An evaluation study (European Commission 2020) identified the need to improve the essential requirements for packaging set in Directive 94/64/EC.
-In particular, it noted that the essential requirements are no longer aligned with the packaging technologies now available on the market, or with current environmental concerns.
+In particular, those essential requirements are no longer aligned with the packaging technologies now available on the market, or with current environmental concerns.
 The study also highlighted ambiguities in the essential requirements, and a lack of clarity about which actors in the supply chain are responsible for packaging.
 It concluded that actively promoting improved packaging design could bring greater added value.

 Timeline